cbbzhang/JCcirc/README.md

           RNA-Seq data, read_2 paired-end, fastq format).
     --contig
           contig sequences (required).
+    -D, --difference
+          the difference in support numbers between adjacent fragments when generating circRNA isoforms, default is 0 (recommend setting to 0, 1, or 2, the larger number means stricter).
     -H, --help
           show this help information.
 ```

 # 4. Note
 > * The RNA-seq data should be paired-end, and the same file when running de novo assembly.<br>
 > * The GTF annotation file should be the same one when running JCcirc and its upstream software. <br>
+> * Parameter difference|D recommend setting to 0, 1, or 2.
+If the intron length in the genome is short, set a large D value.
+For example, human data can be set to 0, and plant data can be set to 2.

 # 5. Output file
 > * Two columns of fragment_final.txt (split by tabs)<br>